M35 series 2½-ton 6×6 cargo truck: Wrecker and tractor

 A wrecker based on the M45 chassis was designated as the M60, while the similar M108 crane truck was used for many tasks, but primarily to handle guided missiles such as the Lacrosse.
 Two tractor variants for towing semi-trailers were developed, the M48 and M275.
 The M48 featured a full-length M45 chassis (178 inch wheelbase, identical to the M35 cargo), while the M275 featured a shortened M45 chassis (166 in wheelbase) for reduced weight and greater maneuverability.
 However, due to the smaller size and lower power of the 2 1/2-ton trucks, most heavier loads were handled by their respective 5-ton counterparts.
 As a result, few were produced.

 Construction

 A number of specialized construction variants were developed.
 The M47 and M59 dump trucks were developed, based on a shortened 166 inch wheelbase M44 and M45 chassis respectively.
 An improved dump truck based on the full length 178 inch wheelbase M45 chassis, designated the M342, was designed to replace both the M47 and the M59, as well as the M135-based M215.

 Also under the M45 chassis was the signal corps V-17 pole derrick, and the V-18 auger truck, later replaced by the M35 upgrade below.

 The M756 was a specialized pipeline repair vehicle, the M763 was designed for telephone line repair, and the M764 was a specialized earth-boring and pole-setting variant.
+The M45 chassis was also used to mount an air compressor.